- Objectively Coding Intervention Fidelity During A Phone-Based Obesity Prevention Study

 Journal of Case Reports and Studies

-Journal of Case Reports and Studies (JCRS) is an open access, peer reviewed online journal which aims to publish original case report in all the disciplines.
-It provides access to most valuable and exciting reports manly related to medicine and other fields.
-All submitted articles are peer reviewed and published under the guidance of our EB.
-JCRS maintains the quality by publishing research papers that have significance in the field of case reports.
+Journal of Case Reports and Studies (JCRS) is an important educational resource offering a high volume of cases in all disciplines.
+All articles are peer reviewed and published under the guidance of our Editorial Board members.
+It maintains the quality by broadcasting cases that have significance in all the medical fields.

 Online Submission SystemJournal of Case Reports and Studies is using online manuscript submission, review and tracking systems for quality and quick review processing.
 Review processing is performed by the editorial board members of Journal of Case Reports and Studies or outside experts; at least two independent reviewer's approval followed by editor approval is required for acceptance of any citable manuscript.